 The Heaphy Track traverses from Golden Bay in the east to Karamea in the west, over craggy ranges, alpine meadows, valleys of tropical native palms, and ruggedly beautiful coastline.
 A plane or helicopter provides with you a bird’s eye view of this incredible landscape which includes remote sites filmed for the Lord of the Rings and Hobbit movies.

-We collect you from your overnight accommodation in Nelson, or the airport and show you the City (Nelson was voted one of the top three “most charming small towns in the world” by TripAdvisor.com.) before visiting the Wearable Art and Collectable Car Museum.
-The museum provides interest for everyone, with international and local entries from Nelson’s famous Wearable Art Show on display, and an eclectic collection of over 100 cars ranging from vintage to current day.
+We collect you from your overnight accommodation in Nelson, or the airport and show you the City.
+Nelson was voted one of the top three “most charming small towns in the world” by TripAdvisor.com.
+You’ll also visit the World of Wearable Art and Collectable Car Museum.
+The museum provides interest for everyone, with international and local entries from Nelson’s famous World of Wearable Art Show on display, and an eclectic collection of over 100 cars ranging from vintage to the current day.

-Because your trip is private, we’ll discuss with you and decide on which sections of the Great Taste Trail you’d like to ride.
-We generally will suggest riding three sections, each of around 10 kilometres (but its up to you) which provide quite different coastal or rural landscapes to ride through.
-We aim to arrive at Kaiteriteri beach, on the edge of Able Tasman National Park around late afternoon and meet our 74ft yacht, “Sabatayn”.
+Because your trip is Private, we discuss with you which sections of the Great Taste Trail you’d like to ride.
+We generally suggest riding three sections, each of around 10 kilometres which provide quite different coastal or rural landscapes to ride through.
+We aim to arrive at Kaiteriteri beach, on the edge of Abel Tasman National Park around late afternoon and meet our 74ft yacht, Sabatayn.

-From Kaiteriteri it’s a 1 hour sail or motor to Anchorage Bay in the park.
-Anchorage is a sheltered bay with a wide sweep of golden sand beach, and on arrival you can swim or enjoy a walk on the beach before drinks and dinner on the yacht, prepared by our chef.
-Enjoy gently rocking to sleep in your comfortable cabin in the middle of the park.
+From Kaiteriteri it’s a 1 hour sail or motor to Anchorage Bay in the Park.
+Anchorage is a sheltered bay with a wide sweep of golden sand beach.
+On arrival you can swim or enjoy a walk on the beach before drinks and dinner on the yacht, prepared by our chef.
+Enjoy gently rocking to sleep in your comfortable cabin in the middle of the Park.

-After lunch we fly down the spectacular western coastline of Golden Bay to the famous Heaphy track, one of New Zealand’s Great walks.
+After lunch we fly down the spectacular western coastline of Golden Bay to the famous Heaphy Track, one of New Zealand’s Great Walks.
 This part of the track features stunning subtropical forest and the often wild and remote coastline of Kahurangi National Park.
-After dropping us near the track, the helicopter waits for our call to collect us and return through the mountainous center of the Park back to Nelson and your ongoing travel or accommodation.
-We’ll walk for around 3 hours on the track.
+After dropping us near the track the helicopter waits for our call to collect us, and returns through the mountainous centre of the Park back to Nelson and your ongoing travel or accommodation.
+We walk for around 3 hours on the track.

-It dose not include alcohol at Awaroa Lodge.
+It does not include alcohol at Awaroa Lodge.